petru-braha/petru-braha/README.md

+Welcome to my portfolio!
+The romanian version can be found [here](./README_RO.md).

-# 💫 About Me:
+# 💫 About me:
-<br> I’m currently a second year CS student.
+- I’m currently a second year CS student.
-<br> Projects's focus: data structures, algorithms, linear algebra, heuristics and statistics.
-<br> As soon as these projects are completed, I'll be focusing on machine learning.

-# 🌱 My profile contains:
-- class work
+- This page possess all of my academic and personal projects, some of them being:
   - libraries
   - applications
   - visualizations
+  - or even class work

+# 🌱 Outstanding repositories of:
+- data structures
+- heuristics
+- statistics
+- network programming
+- linear algebra

 # 🔭 Areas of interest:
 - low-level programming